shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-generating-path-and-publish.md

 A lot of what happens in Toolkit revolves around context, in other words knowing what you are working on and being able to act accordingly.
 With the Toolkit API, you will need to be able to store important details about the entities you are working with, and share them with apps or other processes so they can operate in a contextually aware way.
-For example, when Toolkit knows what task you're working on, it can automatically link your published files to that task in Shotgun.
+For example, when Toolkit knows what task you're working on, it can automatically link your published files to that task in ShotGrid.

 The [`Context` class](https://developer.shotgridsoftware.com/tk-core/core.html#context) acts as a container for this information.
 You can store the `Task`, `Step`, `entity` (such as a `Shot` or `Asset`), `Project`, and current `HumanUser` within an instance of the class, among a few other things.